Moscow Begins Lockdown During Tougher Push To Curb Virus - UrduPoint

 Moscow, with its more than 12 million people, went into lockdown on Monday while other parts of Russia moved to introduce similar steps to curb the coronavirus outbreak

-The enforcement of the strict new rules, which Moscow Mayor Sergei Sobyanin suddenly announced for the capital late Sunday, coincide with the beginning of a "non-working" week declared by President Vladimir Putin last Wednesday.
+The enforcement of the strict new rules, which Moscow Mayor Sergei Sobyanin suddenly announced late Sunday, coincided with the beginning of a "non-working" week declared by President Vladimir Putin.

+"The situation is certainly serious and everyone should take this very seriously," Putin's spokesman Dmitry Peskov said.

-On Monday, the streets of Europe's most populous city, were quiet following the closure of restaurants, cafes and non-essential shops, but traffic could still be seen on the roads.
+On Monday, Red Square in the heart of Moscow was eerily empty, while the streets of Europe's most populous city were quiet even though traffic could still be seen on the roads.

-Police cars drove slowly through the streets, looking out for Muscovites breaking the rules.
-A handful of city workers were sweeping the sidewalks, with the occasional pedestrian rushing past carrying grocery or rubbish bags.

--- Regions prepare for lockdown -- At a government meeting, Prime Minister Mikhail Mishustin asked regional authorities to prepare for Moscow-style lockdowns, saying it was important to pre-empt a major outbreak.
+-- Regions eye lockdowns -- Muscovites are now only allowed to leave their homes in cases of a medical emergency, to travel to jobs judged essential, and to go to local grocery stores and pharmacies which need to enforce social distancing.

+People are also allowed to take out the trash and walk their dogs.

-Over the past 24 hours Russia has recorded 302 new cases -- the biggest daily increase so far -- taking the total tally to 1,835 cases of coronavirus and nine deaths.
+Over the past 24 hours Russia has recorded 302 new cases -- the biggest daily increase so far -- taking the national tally to 1,835 cases of coronavirus and nine deaths.

-"I ask regional heads to work on the introduction of quarantines similar to the one introduced in Moscow," Mishustin said.
+But the real number of infected people is believed to be higher and critics have rounded on authorities for not proposing tougher measures sooner.

+At a government meeting, Prime Minister Mikhail Mishustin asked regional authorities to prepare for Moscow-style lockdowns, saying it was important to pre-empt a major outbreak.

-Several regions including the Moscow region and the Murmansk region in the northwest have already imposed or were preparing to impose strict quarantines.
+At least eight regions including the Western exclave region of Kaliningrad have already imposed or were preparing to impose strict quarantines.

-The Western exclave region of Kaliningrad will go under lockdown from Tuesday.

-Masked men in black uniforms were policing streets in Chechnya armed with white clubs, as shown in video and pictures published by independent newspaper Novaya Gazeta.
+Masked men in black uniforms were policing streets in Chechnya armed with white clubs, according to a video published by independent newspaper Novaya Gazeta.

 In a rare televised address last Wednesday, Putin announced that Russians would not be required to go to work this week, but would still get paid.